Architecture of Algeria: Early Islamic era

+Zayyanid period

 After the Almohads, the Zayyanid or Abd al-Wadid dynasty ruled from their main capital at Tlemcen.
 Yaghmorasan (r.
 1236–1283), the founder of the dynasty, added minarets to the earlier Mosque of Agadir and the Great Mosque of Tlemcen.
 His successor, Abu Sa'id 'Uthman (r.
 1283–1304), founded the Mosque of Sidi Bel Hasan in 1296, also in Tlemcen.
 The Zayyanids built other religious foundations in and around the city, but many have not survived to the present day or have preserved little of their original appearance.
 Madrasas, such as the Madrasa Tashfiniya (founded by Abu Tashfin I, r.
-1318–1337), were a new institution which was introduced to the Maghreb in the 13th century and proliferated under the Zayyanids and their contemporaries.
+1318–1337), were new institutions which were introduced to the Maghreb in the 13th century and proliferated under the Zayyanids and their contemporaries.
 The Marinid dynasty, based in Fez, intermittently occupied Tlemcen and also left their mark on the area.
 During his siege of the city at the beginning of the 14th century, the Marinid ruler Abu Ya'qub built a nearby fortified settlement named al-Mansurah, which includes the monumental Mansurah Mosque (begun in 1303, only partly preserved today).
 Further east, Abu al-Hasan founded the Mosque of Sidi Bu Madyan in 1338–39.

-During the late Middle Ages, unsuccessful European attempts were made to invade Algeria.
-In the 15th century, the Spanish briefly established a settlement near Algiers, but were subsequently expelled.

-Ottoman rule
+Ottoman period

 In 1518 the Ottoman Empire gained control of Algeria.
 Under Ottoman rule, a hybrid style developed influenced by traditional Turkish styles, including central-plan mosques and glazed tile panels.
 The influence of Ottoman architecture was largely limited to the Algerian coast and, in particular, the regional capital of Algiers.
 Algiers developed into a major town and witnessed regular architectural patronage, and as such most of the major monuments from this period are found there.
 By contrast, the city of Tlemcen, formerly a major capital, went into relative decline and saw far less architectural activity.

 Algiers was protected by a wall about 3.1 kilometres long, reinforced with bastions, and pierced by five gates.
 A citadel-fortress, the qasba (the origin of the current name "Casbah"), occupied the highest point of the town.
 By the end of the 18th century the city had over 120 mosques, including over a dozen congregational mosques.
 Most of the city's inhabitants were provided with water through a system of five major aqueducts and thousands of cisterns, with most houses having their own private cistern.
-The lower part of the city, near the shore, was the center of the Ottoman and Regency administration, containing the most important markets, mosques, wealthy residences, Janissary barracks, government buildings (like the mint), and palaces.
+The lower part of the city, near the shore, was the center of the Ottoman and Regency administration, containing the most important markets, mosques, wealthy residences, janissary barracks, government buildings (like the mint), and palaces.